 Anyone who remembers the heroin epidemic of the 1960s and ’70s knows that the opiate problem in the United States is not new.
 However, the more recent crisis is different in that it cuts across gender, socioeconomic status, race, and other demographic factors.
 People of all backgrounds are equally affected by opiates.

 As opioid prescriptions decreased and local governments cracked down on illegal diversion of pain pills, vulnerable individuals turned to other opiates to fill the gap.
-A recent analysis of CDC data conducted by the Washington Post demonstrated that counties across the country moved through three distinct phases of the opioid epidemic: first, a spike in overdose deaths related to prescription painkillers, then heroin and ultimately the synthetic opioid fentanyl.
+A recent analysis of CDC data conducted by the Washington Post demonstrated that counties across the country moved through three distinct phases of the opioid epidemic: first, a spike in overdose deaths related to prescription painkillers, then heroin, and ultimately the synthetic opioid fentanyl.
 This progression suggests that people initially abusing prescription painkillers switch to other opioids when pain pills are no longer available.

 What Is Fentanyl?

-Fentanyl is a synthetic opioid, meaning that it is created in a laboratory.
+Fentanyl is a synthetic opioid, meaning it is created in a laboratory.
 Like all opioids, it binds to particular receptors throughout the brain and body.
 Once there, it triggers a pain-relieving response.
 When used appropriately for a specific health condition, fentanyl is an effective painkiller.
-Patients suffering with cancer or severe chronic pain can benefit from its powerful effects.
-Prescription fentanyl is available as a shot, a patch, or lozenges.
-This medication is currently available by the brand names Duragesic, Fentanyl Transdermal System, Sublimaze, Abstral, Fentora, Lazanda, Ionsis and Onsolis.
+Patients with cancer or severe chronic pain can benefit from its powerful effects.
+Prescription fentanyl is available as a shot, a patch, or tablet.
+This medication is currently available by the brand names Duragesic, Fentanyl Transdermal System, Sublimaze, Abstral, Fentora, Lazanda, Ionsis, and Onsolis.
 Typically, illegally produced fentanyl is sold as a powder, which may be dropped onto blotter paper, put into nasal sprays or eye droppers, or made into pills.

 There are several reasons that fentanyl is so dangerous.
 Firstly, it is incredibly potent.
-Fentanyl is 50 to 100 times more potent than morphine, meaning that a tiny amount can have a strong effect.
+Fentanyl is 50 to 100 times more potent than morphine, meaning that a tiny amount can have a substantial effect.
 Secondly, like all opioids, fentanyl binds to receptors in the brain’s reward centers.
-It also binds to the areas that control basic functions, such as breathing, which means that even a small dose of fentanyl can cause slowed, shallow breathing or can even cause breathing to stop entirely.
+It also binds to the areas that control essential functions, such as breathing, which means that even a small dose of fentanyl can cause slowed, shallow breathing or even cause breathing to stop entirely.

-Opiate dependence, refers to increased tolerance and withdrawal symptoms and it occurs because the body’s opioid receptors become accustomed to the presence of the drug.
+Opiate dependence refers to increased tolerance and withdrawal symptoms, and it occurs because the body’s opioid receptors become accustomed to the presence of the drug.
 Over time, the person needs a higher dose of opiates to achieve the same painkilling effect or euphoria).
-Additionally, the body’s typical state of balance becomes disrupted. in other words, when opiates are not present, a person often starts experiencing withdrawal.
-Withdrawal symptoms include, muscle aches, runny nose, anxiety, restlessness, difficulty sleeping, and excessive sweating.
+Additionally, the body’s typical state of balance becomes disrupted.
+In other words, when opiates are not present, a person often starts experiencing withdrawal.
+Withdrawal symptoms include muscle aches, runny nose, anxiety, restlessness, difficulty sleeping, and excessive sweating.
 Withdrawal symptoms are incredibly uncomfortable and extremely hard to overcome.

 Medically Assisted Opioid Treatment: A Path Forward

-Waismann Method® Opioid Treatment Center
+Waismann Method® Fentanyl Abuse Treatment